ashokhin/am4b/README.md

 > Since the bot interacts with the Airline Manager web interface,
 > it is necessary to ensure that the game's layout and elements remain unchanged.
 >
-> For this purpose, you have to make sure to keep game settings as:
+> For this purpose, you have to keep game settings as:
 >
 > 1. `Language`: English (Default)
 >
 > 2. `Icon Menu`: Enabled
 >
-> As it is shown in the screenshot below:
+> As it is shown on the screenshot below:

 ![Game settings](resources/Game_settings.png?raw=true "Game Settings Screenshot")